 On August 5, 2014, the Company entered into an agreement with a vendor for the acquisition of the operation and certain assets of a ski resort and village centre offering approximately 1,700 acres and 75 runs of skiable area, located in California, United States.
-The contemplated assets include, among other things, nine lifts, a mountain based 40,000 sq. ft. lodge, equipment area, 2,000 stall parking lot, as well as all of the snowmaking and other equipment and ancillary maintenance and equipment buildings for an initial consideration of USD\$2 million.
+The contemplated assets included, among other things, nine lifts, a mountain based 40,000 sq. ft. lodge, equipment area, 2,000 stall parking lot, as well as all of the snowmaking and other equipment and ancillary maintenance and equipment buildings for an initial consideration of USD\$2 million.
 The Company received a new operation permit from the U.S. Department of Agriculture Forest Service on December 19, 2014.
-The transaction includes a ten-year lease of a 53 guest room lodge and 17,000 sq. ft. commercial center, and a two year option to purchase substantial development lands surrounding the resort, suitable for a development of more than 350 residential units at the exercise price of USD\$3 million.
 The Company closed the transaction on December 19, 2014.
 Actual net cash paid amounted to \$2,672.
+The transaction includes a ten-year lease of a 53 guest room lodge and 17,000 sq. ft. commercial center, and a two year option to purchase substantial development lands surrounding the resort, suitable for a development of more than 350 residential units at the exercise price of USD\$3 million.
+The option expired on December 19, 2016 unexercised.